zencart/documentation/content/user/admin_pages/catalog/products_to_categories.md

 A set of global tools is available to allow you to change multiple products at a time.

 ![P2C Global Tools](/images/global_p2c.png)

+Note that you may also reset the master category id for all products using the [Store Manager](/user/admin_pages/tools/store_manager/) page, which offers a *Reset ALL Products Master Categories ID* button.